 Illustrates the power of food: to connect people, demonstrate political and social values, support communities to enact broader change - and even to oppress vulnerable groups when used by governments and those in power.

-Seamlessly integrates into the true narrative ideas by Black women scholars on leadership, interpreting how acts of feeding and nurturing were integral to change, and how their power has been underrecognized during the Black Freedom Movement.
+Integrates into the narrative ideas by Black women scholars on leadership, “activist mothering”, interpreting how acts of feeding and nurturing were integral to change, and how their power has been underrecognized during the Black Freedom Movement.

 Connects these stories to efforts today - providing a model for present activists and historic context for issues that persist.